 How to store Brussels sprouts after they’ve been shredded?

 Once you’ve shredded all your Brussels sprouts, transfer to a large bowl filled with cold water (or use a salad spinner) and wash.
 Drain well, removing as much water as possible.
-Use immediately or transfer to a large ziplock bag with as much air removed as possible.
+Use immediately in salads like this Shredded Brussels Sprout Salad with Chicken and Beets or transfer to a large ziplock bag with as much air removed as possible.
 Transfer to the refrigerator and store for up to one week.

 How to make the Best Brussels Sprout Salad Recipe